greggcorp/Greggcorp/about.md

 He built an innovative and influential research practice over his four years at [MailChimp](http://www.mailchimp.com), and taught design, branding, and typography at Georgia State University.
 In a previous life, he designed albums for punk and emo bands, and for clients in the music and advertising industries.
 [Visit the archive](../albums).

 Gregg earned his MFA in Graphic Design from the Savannah College of Art & Design, where he focused on user experience research and design.
-He resides with his family in Athens, Georgia, and he enjoys long trail runs and cocktails on the rocks (though not at the same time).
+He resides with his family in Athens, Georgia, where he enjoys long, quiet trail runs around the state botanical gardens.

 Need more information?
 [Get in touch](../contact).